jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/QA.md

-# Multiple Choice on Course_01_Beginning Your Chef Journey Home Page
+# Multiple Choice Question:: Chef Principle Analyst:: Practice

 ### Q1.
 What is IT Automation?
 - [ ] A process to replace human operators.